City-of-Helsinki/resourcemap/README.md

 ## Technology stack

-This app is built on top of React Boilerplate 3.6.0.
+This app is built on top of React Boilerplate.
 Key tools & libraries:

 Core